lily658/bootcamp/REBASE.md

 Nicky: Nicky is a young man who visited Ruby Pier, and caused the effects that led to Eddie's death.
 He claims to be Ruby's great-grandson.

-Lily : A nex intern who is learning and exploring within a new field.gi
+Lily : A new intern who is learning and exploring within a new field.